Do You Have Enough Vitamin D?

 There is a difference between the recommended daily allowance (RDA) and the optimum level found within our blood stream.
 Vitamin D RDA is 400–800 IU/day, or 10–20 micrograms.
 However, some studies suggest that a higher daily intake of 1000–4000 IU (25–100 micrograms) maintains optimal blood levels.

 Labs use one of two measuring standards so 40–80 ng/mL is equivalent to 100–200 nmol/L. Some say normal range within the blood stream is 40–80 nanograms per milliliter (ng\mL).
 Other experts say 20 ng/mL (50 nmol/L) is sufficient.
-In the New England Journal of Medicine, several of the leading epidemiologists and endocrinologists who were on the original Institute of Medicine (IOM) committee now say deficiency is evident below 12.5 ng/mL (31 nmol/L), affecting about 6% of Americans.
-Still others debate the significance of vitamin D in overall health.
-In this article sifts through the debate to extract useful information from several notable sources.

 There are two forms of vitamin D: D2 and D3.
 Vitamin D2 (ergocalciferol) comes from fortified foods, plant foods, and supplements.
 Vitamin D3 (cholecalciferol) is derived from fortified foods, animal foods, supplements, and can be internally generated when exposing skin to ultraviolet (UV) radiation from the sun.
-Because malabsorption can hinder supplementation, it is wise to establish gut health while having vitamin D levels tested.

 Vitamin D Sources

 Fatty fish and sunlight are the two most abundant sources of natural vitamin D. Going beyond these, there is a sharp decline.
-In North America, milk (dairy), some milk substitutes, breakfast cereals and some orange juices are fortified with vitamin D. The larger population of the earth are more reliant upon non-fortified nutrition and sunlight.
+In North America, milk (dairy), some milk substitutes, breakfast cereals, and some orange juices are fortified with vitamin D. The larger population of the earth are more reliant upon non-fortified nutrition and sunlight.

 High Sources of Vitamin D